-No need to type anything in or select all the cells.
-In the Formulas tab, click the cell at the end of the row or column you want to average, then click on the drop-down arrow by the AutoSum button and choose AVERAGE.
+No need to type any terms in or select all the cells.
+In the Formulas tab, click the cell at the end of the row or column you want to average, then click on the dropdown arrow by the AutoSum button and choose AVERAGE.

-The mode and median functions aren’t in the AutoSum drop down.
-The easiest way to use them is to type =MODE or =MEDIAN into the formula bar and select the group of numbers you want to average (adding brackets at the start and end).
+The mode and median functions aren’t in the AutoSum dropdown.
+The easiest way to use them is to type =MODE or =MEDIAN into the formula bar and select the group of numbers you want to average (adding parentheses at the start and end).

 5 - Identifying where a certain condition is met – the IF function.

 Say you want to know which values in column B are greater than 100.
 Select cell C1, and type =IF (B1>100,”yes”,”no”).
 You’ll see a Yes appear in C1 if the value in B1 is higher than 100, a No if it’s lower.
 Copy the formula into all the cells where you need it.

 Even better, it’s easy to add a calculation to find out the total number of instances where the condition is met.

 Choose a cell.
 For the example above (for a range of cells C1 to C20), type in the formula =COUNTIFS(C1:C20,”true”).
 You can add multiple ranges and criteria; just separate each with a comma and put quote marks around text.